DMR-Database/.github/profile/README.md

 ## Hi there 👋

+17042023:
-17042023: We are having problems with our server that creates all the databases.
+We are having problems with our server that creates all the databases.
 Yesterday evening the server suddenly stopped (power).
 We hope to have a new server running asap.
+*update1 : new machine is ordered and paid :) *hopefully the old disk is ok, so we can get the scripts of it :)

 <!--

 **Here are some ideas to get you started:**